Roller Coaster Deaths Per Year Worldwide!

 Every year, there are 120 average roller coaster-related deaths worldwide.
 The United States, which makes up 4.25% of the global population, records just 4 of these deaths annually.

-Roller coasters are safe because based on The International Association of Amusement Parks and Attractions (IAAPA) conducts research and compiles statistics on amusement park safety.
+Roller coasters are safe because The International Association of Amusement Parks and Attractions (IAAPA) conducts research and compiles statistics on amusement park safety.
 According to the IAAPA, the odds of being killed on a roller coaster are incredibly low – about one in 170 million.
 This figure means that for every 170 million riders, one could expect to see a single fatality on average.

 The IAAPA’s research also shows that the odds of sustaining an injury on a roller coaster are relatively low, approximately one in 15.5 million.
 This statistic suggests that there might be one injury for every 15.5 million riders.